 If you must go out, protect yourself by wearing a face mask.
 If you’re caring for someone with the flu, wear a face mask and gloves, and wash your hands frequently.

-A strong immune system can keep you healthier and make you less susceptible to illnesses throughout the year.
+A strong immune system can keep you healthier and less susceptible to illnesses throughout the year.